Togo: Official and widely spoken languages

 A Brief Historical Overview

 Long before European colonizers arrived, the Niger-Congo family of languages dominated the area.
 Groups like the Éwé and Kabiye settled in different regions, leaving their linguistic mark.
-The Éwé, for example, migrated from Nigeria between the 14th and 16th centuries, bringing their unique dialects to the south3.
+The Éwé, for example, migrated from Nigeria between the 14th and 16th centuries, bringing their unique dialects to the south.

 Colonial powers, including the Portuguese, Germans, and French, introduced new words and structures.
 These influences blended with native tongues, creating a dynamic linguistic landscape.
 Today, this mix of old and new continues to evolve.